ingram1107/zettel-notes/lit/@Meyer2005.md

   implementation

-# Differentiate between inheritance of interface and inheritance of implementation
+# Item 34: Differentiate between inheritance of interface and inheritance of implementation

 There are three ways to specify the type of inheritance should the subclass be inherited, i.e., with pure virtual function, simple virtual function, or